acesknust/swe-projects/README.md

 # swe-projects
-Projects that have been done over the years and might serve as a blueprint for the future
+Projects that have been done over the years for Software Engineering I
+and might serve as a blueprint for the future